Raoni Rajão

 Raoni Guerra Lucas Rajão (August 1, 1981) is a Brazilian environmental scientist and associate professor in environmental management and social studies of science & technology in the Department of Production Engineering at the Federal University of Minas Gerais (UFMG) in Brazil.
-He is an affiliated member of the Brazilian Academy of Science (ABC), Global Future Council on Forest Economy from the World Economic Forum and a former fellow at the Woodrow Wilson International Center for Scholars (Wilson Center) in the U.S. Worked as Director of the Department of Policies to Deforestation and Burning Control of the Ministry of Environment and Climate Change, in Brazil, between January 2023 and December 2024, being responsible for the plans to control deforestation and the REDD+ agenda.
+He is an affiliated member of the Brazilian Academy of Science (ABC), Global Future Council on Forest Economy from the World Economic Forum and Non-Resident Senior Fellow at the Brazil Program from the Inter-American Dialogue in the U.S. He worked as Director of the Department of Policies to Deforestation and Burning Control of the Ministry of Environment and Climate Change, in Brazil, between January 2023 and December 2024, being one of the responsible for the plans to control deforestation and the REDD+ agenda.

 He and his colleagues at UFMG created the SeloVerde, a governmental compliance monitoring and traceability platform.
 SeloVerde was adopted by the state governments of Pará, Minas Gerais and Espirito Santo, Acre, Tocantins, Mato Grosso do Sul and Maranhão.

 He has been taking part in the international discussions about climate change and sustainability at United Nations Conference of the Parties since 2014 and, along his career, has collaborated with agencies of the United Nations, Inter-American Development Bank, and the German Technical Cooperation (GIZ).
 He has advised Brazilian government employees regarding environmental policies.

+According to Bori Agency and Overtone, Prof. Rajão is among the 50 most influential Brazilian researchers in public policy worldwide.